SiddharthaAnand/ncbi-sars-cov2-data-crawler/README.md

 - Figure out ways to use headless browser and use multiple requests at the same time.
 - Incremental crawling by checking the newly updated dates and new data.
+- Create a directory if not present, when reading file path from the command line.